HemanthGangadharaReddy/CS684-The-A-Team/test-plans/sprint2.md

 - User can check successfully login and logout and check for the news

 # Testing Tasks
-- Unit Testing by each Team member on their own machine
+- Unit Testing by mocha test framework by each Team member on their own machine

 # Responsibilities
 - UX testing